schubergphilis/mcvs-golang-action/README.md

 //go:build integration
 ```

-After adding this header, issue the command `go test ./... --tags=integration`
+After adding this header, issue the command `task remote:test-integration --yes`
 as demonstrated in this example.
 This action will run both unit and integration
 tests.
-If the `--tags` step is omitted, only unit tests will be executed.
+If `task remote:test --yes` is executed, only unit tests will be run.

 ### Component